-1. The CAS Board of Directors approved the following transition rules for the 2018 education structure.
+1. The CAS Board of Directors approved the following transition rules for the education structure that was implemented in January 2018.

-To receive credit for the new Exam Modern Actuarial Statistics-I (MAS-I), the candidate must have credit for Exam S- Statistics and Probabilistic Models by January 1, 2018.
+To receive credit for the new Exam Modern Actuarial Statistics-I (MAS-I), the candidate must have credit for Exam S-Statistics and Probabilistic Models by January 1, 2018.
 To receive credit for the new Exam Modern Actuarial Statistics-II (MAS-II), the candidate must have credit for Exam 4-Construction and Evaluation of Actuarial Models by July 1, 2018.
 If the candidate has not completed Exam S and Exam 4 by these dates, the candidate will need to pass both Exams MAS-I and MAS-II.

-Candidate Credit Candidate Credit under Examination Structure Implemented in January 2018 Exam S by 1/1/2018 Exam 4 by 7/1/2018 Exam MAS-I Exam MAS-II Action Required to Earn Credit for new Exams MAS-I and MAS-II x x x x Credit granted.
-No candidate action required. x x Complete Exam 4 examination requirement by 7/1/2018 or pass Exam MAS-II. x x Pass Exam S before 1/1/2018 or pass Exam MAS-I. Candidate must pass both Exam MAS-I and Exam MAS-II.
+Candidate Credit under Examination Structure Candidate Credit Implemented in January 2018 Exam S by 1/1/2018 Exam 4 by 7/1/2018 Exam MAS-I Exam MAS-II Action Required to Earn Credit for new Exams MAS-I and MAS-II x х х х Credit granted.
+No candidate action required. x x Complete Exam 4 examination requirement by 7/1/2018 or pass Exam MAS-II. х x Pass Exam S before 1/1/2018 or pass Exam MAS-I. Candidate must pass both Exam MAS-I and Exam MAS-II.